miseEnPlace-i/lapr2/docs/SprintB/US10/US10_RegisterEmployee.md

 ![US10_CD](US10_CD.svg)

 # 4. Tests

+## Instantiate objects with null values

-**Test 1:** Check that it is not possible to create an instance of the Task class with null values.
+**Test 1:** Check that it is not possible to create an instance of the Receptionist/Nurse/Center Coordinator class with null values.

 	@Test(expected = IllegalArgumentException.class)
 	public void ensureNullIsNotAllowed() {
-		Task instance = new Task(null, null, null, null, null, null, null);
+		Receptionist instance = new Receptionist(null, null, null, null, null, null);
 	}

+The test above applies to the classes:

+ * Receptionist
+ * Nurse
+ * CenterCoordinator

+## AC1 - Instantiate objects with empty values

-**Test 2:** Check that it is not possible to create an instance of the Task class with a reference containing less than five chars - AC2.
+**Test 2:** Check that it is not possible to create an instance of the Receptionist/Nurse/Center Coordinator class with empty values.

 	@Test(expected = IllegalArgumentException.class)
-		public void ensureReferenceMeetsAC2() {
+	public void ensureEmptyIsNotAllowed() {
-		Category cat = new Category(10, "Category 10");

-		Task instance = new Task("Ab1", "Task Description", "Informal Data", "Technical Data", 3, 3780, cat);
+		Receptionist instance = new Receptionist("", "", "", "", "", "");
 	}

-*It is also recommended to organize this content by subsections.*
+The test above applies to the classes:

+ * Receptionist
+ * Nurse
+ * CenterCoordinator

+## AC2 - Instatiate objects with invalid password

+**Test 3:** Check that it is not possible to create an instance of the Receptionist/Nurse/Center Coordinator class with an invalid password.

+	@Test(expected = IllegalArgumentException.class)
+	public void ensureValidPassword() {
+		String password = "1234";

+		Receptionist instance = new Receptionist("Joana Maria", "Av. da Liberdade", "+351916478865", "joanamaria@gmail.com", "30356786", password);
+	}

+The test above applies to the classes:

+ * Receptionist
+ * Nurse
+ * CenterCoordinator

 # 5. Construction (Implementation)